Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 1 Oktober 2024 21.25.45 UTC
+- WIB: Selasa, 1 Oktober 2024 22.26.10 UTC
-- WITA: Selasa, 1 Oktober 2024 22.25.45 UTC
+- WITA: Selasa, 1 Oktober 2024 23.26.10 UTC
-- WIT: Selasa, 1 Oktober 2024 23.25.45 UTC
+- WIT: Rabu, 2 Oktober 2024 00.26.10 UTC

 Kutipan Inspiratif:
-"Life is like a steering wheel, it only takes one small move to change your entire direction."
+"The moral virtues, then, are produced in us neither by nature nor against nature.
+Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."

-Kategori: motivational
+Kategori: nature